Microsoft Copilot Studio vs Voiceflow (2026)

 How does pricing compare between Microsoft Copilot Studio vs Voiceflow?

-Microsoft Copilot Studio uses a usage-based model, starting at $0 per month.
-Voiceflow uses a freemium model, starting at $0 per month.
+Microsoft Copilot Studio uses a usage-based model, starting at $200 per month.
+Voiceflow uses a custom model.

 View full Microsoft Copilot Studio profile